S3-working-group/s3-practical-guide/slides.md

 * ~15 min
 * every day at the same time
-* circle or team gathers around a visible project management tool
+* circle or team gathers around a visible project management board/tool
 * coordination of daily work
 * addressing impediments/blocks
 * adaptation of existing agreements or creation of new agreements on the spot